Monument record 0611200000 - 200M SE OF RISLIP FARM

 Description

 ?SMALL CEMETERY OF PERHAPS SEVEN INDIVIDUALS (ONE POSSIBLE CREMATION) ASSOCIATED WITH BONE COMB FRAGS AND POT SHERDS.
-POTTERY INCLUDED GRASS TEMPERED SAXON SHERDS AND FLINT GRITTED SHERD.
+POTTERY INCLUDED GRASS TEMPERED SAXON SHERDS AND FLINT GRITTED SHERDS.
 CEMETERY LOCATED JUST OFF THE HILL CREST.
 DISCOVERED DUE TO QUARRYING ACTIVITIES (B1).

 Sources (3)